We are in the last chapter of Paul's first letter to Timothy containing teaching and specific instructions covering a wide range of topics:

 Records of the time show that society was slowly recognizing that slavery was not a good economic and social model and this pushed a trend to allow freedom to more slaves.
 As a matter of fact, the Roman government had to put limits on how rapidly foreign slaves were freed into Roman society for fear of diluting the citizenry class of Rome.

 None of the Apostles were slaves or had slaves.

 The most common form of slavery in Judah at the time were "household" slaves.
 Note that Jesus acknowledges but does not condemn the existence of this system in many of His teachings and parables (Matthew 10:24; John 13:16).

-Once the gospel was preached to the gentiles, there were established, at first, mixed churches with Jews and Gentiles, but then mixed churches with slave and free (even with masters and slaves within the same "household" congregations).
-For example the "jailer's" household, Lydia's household - in Acts).
+Once the gospel was preached to the Gentiles, however, there were established, at first, mixed churches with Jews and Gentiles, and with time churches made up of both slave and free, even with masters and slaves within the same "household" congregations (e.g. the "jailer's" household, Lydia's household - in Acts).

-So now that the gospel was brought to the Jews and Gentiles, slave and free, why was slavery not expressly denounced by the Apostles?
+The question often asked is, "Once the gospel was brought to the Jews and Gentiles, slave and free, why was slavery not expressly denounced by the Apostles?"
 Three reasons:

-The Apostles were sent to preach the gospel of salvation to all (slave and free), not to promote social reform for a system that was in decline.
+The Apostles were sent to preach the gospel of salvation to all (slave and free), not to promote social reform for an evil system that was already in decline.